OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 >     - `MODERATOR`<br><br>
 > - **data** _(optional string)_ : metadata associated to this token (usually participant's information)<br><br>
 > - **kurentoOptions** _(optional JSON object)_ : you can set some configuration properties for the participant owning this token regarding Kurento.
 This is a JSON object with the following optional properties:<br><br>
 >     - **videoMaxRecvBandwidth**: maximum number of Kbps that the client owning the token will be able to receive from Kurento Media Server.
 0 means unconstrained.
-Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `openvidu.streams.video.max-recv-bandwidth`) for every incoming stream of the user owning the token. _**WARNING**: the lower value set to this property limits every other bandwidth of the WebRTC pipeline this server-to-client stream belongs to.
+Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `OPENVIDU_STREAMS_VIDEO_MAX_RECV_BANDWIDTH`) for every incoming stream of the user owning the token. _**WARNING**: the lower value set to this property limits every other bandwidth of the WebRTC pipeline this server-to-client stream belongs to.
 This includes the user publishing the stream and every other user subscribed to the same stream._
 >     - **videoMinRecvBandwidth**: minimum number of Kbps that the client owning the token will try to receive from Kurento Media Server.
 0 means unconstrained.
-Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `openvidu.streams.video.min-recv-bandwidth`) for every incoming stream of the user owning the token.
+Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `OPENVIDU_STREAMS_VIDEO_MIN_RECV_BANDWIDTH`) for every incoming stream of the user owning the token.
 >     - **videoMaxSendBandwidth**: maximum number of Kbps that the client owning the token will be able to send to Kurento Media Server.
 0 means unconstrained.
-Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `openvidu.streams.video.max-send-bandwidth`) for every outgoing stream of the user owning the token. _**WARNING**: this value limits every other bandwidth of the WebRTC pipeline this client-to-server stream belongs to.
+Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `OPENVIDU_STREAMS_VIDEO_MAX_SEND_BANDWIDTH`) for every outgoing stream of the user owning the token. _**WARNING**: this value limits every other bandwidth of the WebRTC pipeline this client-to-server stream belongs to.
 This includes every other user subscribed to the stream._
 >     - **videoMinSendBandwidth**: minimum number of Kbps that the client owning the token will try to send to Kurento Media Server.
 0 means unconstrained.
-Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `openvidu.streams.video.min-send-bandwidth`) for every outgoing stream of the user owning the token.
+Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `OPENVIDU_STREAMS_VIDEO_MIN_SEND_BANDWIDTH`) for every outgoing stream of the user owning the token.
 >     - **allowedFilters**: array of strings containing the names of the filters the user owning the token will be able to apply (see [Voice and video filters](advanced-features/filters/){:target="_blank"})

 <div></div>